Khrystofor03/VisComm/vinci-reloaded-2026/Design Notes 4 lab/2-audience-Goal.md

 - [ ] Poster
 - [ ] Other

-*Note: The presentation will take place on a projector screen in Room 212.
+*Note: The presentation will take place on a projector screen in Conference Room in Katowice.
 This requires high contrast, thick lines, and large fonts (sans-serif) for readability from a distance.*

 ---